 Beyond the whole paranormal experiment taking place in the 1970s, the movie takes just about everything else in an entirely different direction with no real historic basis.
 Instead of a group of Canadians making up a man and conducting relatively lighthearted experiments, the film’s characters conduct much more frightening experiments concerning a living young woman plagued by strange phenomenon.
 The film further brings in other bizarre elements ranging from a mysterious cult that died in a fire to an ancient goddess possessing a little girl.
 One need only watch the video footage of the Philip Experiment and then see the trailer for The Quite Ones to see how profoundly different the film is from its alleged historic inspiration.

 These are not little minor changes in character names, for example, but rather the majority of the movie is the invention of the filmmakers.
-That does not necessarily take away from the movie as an effective horror film, but what do you think?
+Question for students (and subscribers): That does not necessarily take away from the movie as an effective horror film, but what do you think?
 Is it fair to claim inspiration from historical events when the movie is so much different from what actually occurred?
 Also, do you think the Philip Experiment was a genuine successful display of human psychic power or a hoax?
-Please let us know in the comments!
+Please let us know in the comments section below this article.